 - Completely stopped using heat

-- Washed my hair twice a week.
+- Washed it twice a week.

 - I would also often sleep with Dutch braids in my hair to stop my hair getting tugged and damaged in my sleep.